DWI

 Unless you are arrested for a felony or on a no-refusal day or weekend, you should always refuse the officer’s request to submit to the taking of a specimen of either breath or blood.
 Although this strategy may result in a slightly longer driver’s license suspension, it may be advantageous to you in the successful defense of the criminal charge of driving while intoxicated.

 Submitting a breath sample or specimen that shows a blood alcohol content of 0.16 or higher may also result in the filing of more severe charges, and a mandatory ignition interlock device (IID).
-An alcohol content of 0.20 or above will preclude an individual rom admission into the Travis County DWI Pretrial Diversion Program.
+An alcohol concentration of 0.20 or more will preclude an individual from admission into the Travis County Pretrial Diversion Program.

 Challenge to State's Case Against You